 And because ice cream already has the perfect amount of sweetness, there’s no need to add ANYTHING else to the oats!
 The final flavor will be different depending on which ice cream you choose, of course, but because you’re choosing the ice cream YOU like best, you’re bound to like the final version!

 In this photo, I stirred in some berries and peaches because their flavors combine so well, plus I had just hit a farmer’s market (hard), but you truly don’t even need to add those.
 It couldn’t be easier!
 And truly, how cute are those mini mason jars???

 Feel free to use another gluten free flavor besides Snickerdoodle (I’ve tried lots – quality control, you know?), but trust me, So Delicious® Snickerdoodle takes this dessert to another level.
 It just does.

-Set Snickerdoodle ice cream out to melt, or gently thaw on the defrost setting of your microwave.
+Set ice cream out to become soft enough to stir or alternatively, gently thaw on the defrost setting of your microwave.